-The biological basis of consciousness has been studied extensively by neuroscientists and a number of models have been proposed (see a review Edelman et al., 2011).
+The biological basis of consciousness has been studied extensively by neuroscientists and a number of models have been proposed (for review, see Edelman et al., 2011).
 Among these models, the dichotomies of phenomenal and access consciousness (Block, 2005) and conscious and unconscious processing (Cheesman and Merikle, 1986; Greenwald et al., 1996) have been criticized on theoretical and methodological grounds (Holender and Duscherer, 2004; Kouider and Dehaene, 2007; Kouider et al., 2010).
-Instead, we believe that the global neuronal workspace theory provides a useful framework for explaining a large body of empirical evidence obtained from visual masking, attention paradigms and now interocular suppression.
+Instead, we believe that the global neuronal workspace theory provides a useful framework for explaining a large body of empirical evidence obtained from visual masking, attention paradigms, and now interocular suppression.

-According to the global neuronal workspace theory, sensory information is consciously available for high-level processing when bidirectional, self-sustained activation loops are established between the sensory and workspace neurons distributed over several brain areas, including prefrontal and parietal cortices (Dehaene et al., 2001; Dehaene et al., 2003).
-Under this framework, Dehaene and colleagues (Dehaene et al., 2006; Kouider and Dehaene, 2007) distinguished two types of non-conscious states: the subliminal and the preconscious states.
-In the subliminal state, sensory information is too weak to reach the workspace whereas in the preconscious state the sensory information is fed into the workspace but it does not receive top-down amplification.
+According to the global neuronal workspace theory, sensory information is consciously available for high-level processing when bidirectional, self-sustained activation loops are established between the sensory and workspace neurons distributed over several brain areas, including prefrontal and parietal cortices (Dehaene et al., 2001, 2003).
+Under this framework, Dehaene and colleagues (Dehaene et al., 2006; Kouider and Dehaene, 2007) distinguished two types of nonconscious states: the subliminal and the preconscious states.
+In the subliminal state, sensory information is too weak to reach the workspace; in the preconscious state, the sensory information is fed into the workspace but it does not receive top-down amplification.

 The preconscious and subliminal distinction accounts for empirical differences between states of awareness using visual masking and attentional paradigms in previous studies (Dehaene et al., 2006).
 The global neuronal workspace theory proposes that stimulus visibility (i.e., stimulus energy) determines whether a given stimulus is processed under the subliminal and preconscious state.

-Sergent & Dehaene (Sergent and Dehaene, 2004) asked observers to rate the visibility of a target stimulus during visual masking and attentional blink paradigms.
-In an attentional-blink paradigm, they found that subjective ratings produced a discrete bimodal distribution while the temporal proximity of the two targets was varied (see also similar result in Vul et al., 2009).
+Sergent and Dehaene (2004) asked observers to rate the visibility of a target stimulus during visual-masking and attentionalblink paradigms.
+In an attentional-blink paradigm, they found that subjective ratings produced a discrete bimodal distribution while the temporal proximity of the two targets was varied (see also Vul et al., 2009).
 This means that observers either could recognize the targets with confidence or could not recognize the targets at all.
-In contrast, in a visual masking paradigm the subjective ratings spread out when the temporal proximity of the target and the mask is varied, resulting in a unimodal distribution of rating across the visibility scale.
+In contrast, in a visual-masking paradigm, the subjective ratings spread out when the temporal proximity of the target and the mask was varied, resulting in a unimodal distribution of rating across the visibility scale.
 In other words, the visual representation of a target is degraded with increasing strength of visual masking.

-Consistent with the stimulus level dependent difference between visual masking and attentional blink paradigms, the presence or absence of the N400 indicates that semantic analysis in the absence of awareness occurs during the attentional blink but not masking paradigms.
-In attention blink studies, comparable N400s were elicited by target words that were missed during the attentional blink and target words were consciously available (Luck et al., 1996; Giesbrecht et al., 2007).
-In contrast, Brown and Hagoort (1993) found no N400 when the discrimination of masked words was near chance during a subliminal priming procedure (see also Reiss and Hoffman, 2006, but see Deacon, Hewitt, Yang, & Nagata, 2000; Kiefer, 2002).
-This implies that stimuli are registered and analyzed within the workspace during the attentional blink, but in visual masking feedforward activity produced by sensory stimulation progressively dies out and fails to be registered within the higher-level workspace and, thus, precludes semantic processing.
+Consistent with the stimulus level-dependent difference between visual-masking and attentional-blink paradigms, the presence or absence of the N400 indicates that semantic analysis in the absence of awareness occurs during the attentional-blink but not masking paradigms.
+In attention-blink studies, comparable N400s were elicited by target words that were missed during the attentional blink and target words were consciously available (Luck et al., 1996; Giesbrecht et al., 2007).
+In contrast, Brown and Hagoort (1993) found no N400 when the discrimination of masked words was near chance during a subliminal priming procedure (see also Reiss and Hoffman, 2006, but see Deacon et al., 2000; Kiefer, 2002).
+This implies that stimuli are registered and analyzed within the workspace during the attentional blink, but